 Certificate in Dispute Resolution

 The Program on Dispute Resolution offers over 20 courses on various topics in the field, from commercial arbitration to inter-ethnic conflict resolution.
 Students who enroll in a minimum 15 credit hours of ADR courses and complete an externship requirement are awarded a Certificate in Dispute Resolution.
-The Program’s signature course, the Mediation Practicum, is offered every semester.
+The Program’s signature course, the Mediation Clinic, is offered every semester.
 As part of this course, students are able mediate legal disputes in courts and other venues throughout the Columbus area.